Skiing the Andes: A First-Timer's Planning Guide (2026 Season)

 EU/Canadian/Australian citizens: Visa-free for both countries.

 Reciprocity fees: Argentina previously charged a reciprocity fee to US citizens, but this has been eliminated.
-Chile's reciprocity fee for US citizens was also dropped.
-Entry is straightforward — just show up with a valid passport.
+Chile's reciprocity fee for US citizens was also dropped years ago.
+Entry is straightforward — show up with a valid passport.

-COVID-era requirements: As of early 2026, neither Chile nor Argentina requires proof of vaccination or negative tests for entry.
+Health entry requirements: Neither Chile nor Argentina currently requires proof of vaccination, negative tests, or health declarations for entry as of June 2026.
 Check your government's travel advisory before booking in case this changes.

 Altitude: What You Need to Know